Owen Tudor: Death

 Owen Tudor was an early casualty of the Wars of the Roses (1455–1487) between the House of Lancaster and the House of York.
 He joined his son Jasper's army as Lancastrian relations and partisans in Wales in January 1461, a force that was defeated at the Battle of Mortimer's Cross by Edward of York.
 On 2 February, Owen Tudor was captured and beheaded at Hereford.
 His head was placed on the market cross there, "and a madde woman kembyd hys here and wysche a way the blode of hys face" ("and a mad woman combed his hair and washed away the blood of his face") and set 100 candles about him.

 Owen Tudor had expected to be imprisoned, rather than executed.
 Moments before his execution, he realised that he was to die and murmured "that hede shalle ly on the stocke that wass wonte to ly on Quene Katheryns lappe" ("that head shall lie on the stock that was wont to lie on Queen Catherine's lap").
 His body was buried in a chapel on the north side of the Greyfriars' Church in Hereford.
 He had no memorial until his illegitimate son, David, paid for a tomb before the friary was dissolved.

-Issue

-Owen and Catherine had two certain sons, plus a third son and a daughter whose existences are disputed: